Good Medicine - Medical School III - Cover

 “Sophia is certainly less stressed now than last year when she had anatomy lab.”

 “That is the toughest part of the four years,” I replied.
 “At least from my perspective as a Third Year.
-She’ll have her stressful moments during her trauma Clerkship, but she only has to do one rotation in emergency medicine.
+She’ll have her stressful moments during her emergency medicine Clerkship, but she only has to do one rotation in emergency medicine.
 She’ll do three in OB/GYN and two in internal medicine, in addition to the other core units — psych, pediatrics, and surgery — and her electives.
 She seems to be doing OK, at least from what I’ve seen.”

 When we turned into the subdivision, I saw Jason and Pete in the pickup truck parked on the side of the street.
 Pete followed us to the house, and we parked in the driveway.
 I was surprised to see the main house dark, but that meant the confrontation I’d been concerned about wouldn’t materialize.